Important updates from Reach about COVID-19

 We are continuing, as far as we can, to help local people in need through:

-Our Resource Centre is now open Tuesday and Friday from 2pm - 4pm (drop in service only)
+Our Resource Centre is now open Monday to Friday from 2pm - 5pm (Appointment only)

 Emergency food parcels – if you need food, we will arrange a time to drop off a foodbox outside your door.